 Sub lesson plans are essential for all teachers.
-In the midst of a global pandemic, planning for absences is more important than ever.
 Here are some ideas to help you stay organized.

 Sub Lesson Plans Binder

 Have a detailed sub binder available in your classroom.
 Make sure it contains all of the necessary information your replacement will need, including:

 - Class rules and procedures